-Western Australia has developed world-leading and innovative ways to manage its widely-spread economic resources and this has been instrumental in developing the innovation ecosystem of WA, centred out of the Perth city knowledge hub.
-For example, in the resources, mining and oil and gas sectors utilising advanced automation technology and in the field of radio astronomy where the high-speed supercomputing capacity of the Pawsey Centre is already providing SKA project.
-The State’s technology-based industries are benefitting from a strong commitment to the use of big data analytics to improve productivity.
-A sustained period of investment into research and development, as well as a thriving start-up community is driving innovation across the agribusiness, health, transport and financial services sectors.
+Western Australia has developed cutting edge ways to manage its widely-spread economic resources and this has been instrumental in developing the innovation ecosystem of WA.
+For example, Western Australia's world leading energy and mining sectors are collaborating with academia to pioneer advanced automation technology and, in the field of radio astronomy, the high-speed supercomputing capacity of the Pawsey Centre and world-renowned research capabilities of the International Centre for Radio Astronomy are underpinning the groundbreaking SKA mega-project.
+The State’s technology-based industries are benefitting from a strong commitment to the use of big data analytics and the Internet of Things to improve productivity and a thriving start-up community, driving innovation across a wide range of verticals including cyber security, agribusiness, health, and financial services.

 The Square Kilometre Array (SKA) project is an international effort to build the world’s largest radio telescope, with eventually more than one square kilometre (one million square metres) of collecting area.
 The scale of the SKA represents a huge leap forward in engineering and research and development towards building and delivering a unique instrument, with the detailed design and preparation now well underway.
 As one of the largest scientific endeavours in history, the SKA will bring together a wealth of the world’s finest scientists, engineers and policy makers to bring the project to fruition.

 Historically in WA, collaboration between universities and the resources sector has fostered solutions-driven innovation through various centres of excellence and research partnerships established to help address technological challenges critical to the industry.